 The FNova isn’t quite as well-built as a Hydro Flask, and as we seen in the insulation test it performs slightly below the Hydro Flask’s insulating capabilities.
 Regardless, it offers an exceptional value for the money, especially when the inclusion of three different lids (a screw on “sport cap” with carabiner, a very useful straw lid, and a stylish stainless steel with bamboo top cap,) the FNova is a real bargain and exceptional quality considering the price.

 Learn more in our complete review of the FNova Insulated Stainless Steel Water Bottle or visit the Amazon listing.
+Also check out the FNova’s larger 40oz model the FNova Flask in our complete review of the FNova Flask.

 The Fifty/Fifty Vacuum Insulated Water Bottle is the first example of one of the bottles we would have liked to have been able to include in the insulation test, but unfortunately we are no longer in possession of any Fifty/Fifty bottles, at least not at the moment.
 That could definitely change in the future, because Fifty/Fifty bottles have always been among our favorites for everyone involved with Hydration Anywhere, featuring a bargain price for quality insulation and a well-constructed bottle.